Healthy Pumpkin Cookies

 How to make healthy pumpkin cookies

-• If you prefer super sweet cookies, swap out half the pumpkin with mashed banana.
-You will get the extra dose of natural sweetness.
+• Make sweeter cookies.
+Swap out half of the pumpkin for mashed bananas for an extra dose of natural sweetness.

 Storage instructions

-• To freeze: Place leftover cookies in a ziplock bag and store in the freezer for up to 6 months.
+To freeze: Place leftover cookies in a ziplock bag and store in the freezer for up to six months.

 Prep: 2 minutes